anoma/nspec/docs/arch/node/engines/logging_behaviour.juvix.md

 : Add the new log entry to the logbook.

 Messages to be sent
-: No messages are added to the send queue.
+: No messages are sent by this action.

 Engines to be spawned
 : No engine is created by this action.